MarienvanLoon/programming-for-economists/README.md

 # programming-for-economists
-website for the BSc course "programming for economists" for ECO and EBE can be found here: [here](http://janboone.github.io/programming-for-economists/index.html)
+website for the BSc course "programming for economists" for ECO and EBE can be found [here](http://janboone.github.io/programming-for-economists/index.html)